Banque Franco-Chinoise

-The Franco-Chinese Bank, in French Banque Franco-Chinoise (BFC), full name Banque Franco-Chinoise pour le Commerce et l’Industrie (中法工商银行), was a French bank with operations in China and French Indochina, and later in the Indian Ocean and the French West Indies.
+The Banque Franco-Chinoise (lit.
+'Franco-Chinese Bank'), full name Banque Franco-Chinoise pour le Commerce et l’Industrie (中法工商银行), was a French bank with operations in China and French Indochina, and later in the Indian Ocean and the French West Indies.
 In 1925 it succeeded the Société française de gérance de la Banque industrielle de Chine, an asset management company that had been formed in October 1922 following the closure of the Banque Industrielle de Chine.

 In 1964, after the loss of much of its original activity in Asia, its name was changed to Banque Française pour le Commerce, and in 1968, to Banque Française Commerciale, thus preserving the acronym BFC.
 The BFC brand survives in Banque Française Commerciale Océan Indien, since 2003 a joint venture between Mauritius Commercial Bank and Société Générale with operations in Réunion and Mayotte.

 Société française de gérance de la Banque industrielle de Chine (1922-1925)

 The Société française de gérance de la Banque industrielle de Chine was created in October 1922 to manage the Banque Industrielle de Chine (BIC), which had been under bankruptcy protection since July 1921.
 Its chairman was Gaston Griolet, the chairman of the Banque de Paris et des Pays-Bas (BPPB) which had a leading role in the BIC's restructuring; Georges Carrère was appointed general manager (directeur général).
 A management agreement was immediately signed between the BIC and the Société de gérance, allowing the latter to take over the administration of the former.
 In addition to the BPPB, shareholders of the Société de gérance included the Banque Française pour le Commerce et l'Industrie and the Banque de la Seine.
 Its first annual general meeting in December 1923 was held in the premises of the BPPB, emphasizing the latter's dominance in the new entity.
 The registered office of the Société de gérance was the same as that of the BIC, 74 rue Saint-Lazare in Paris.
 By 1924 it had revived the BIC's activities in most of its past branches in France (Lyon and Marseille), China Beijing, Guangzhou, Hankou, Hong Kong, Shanghai and Tianjin), and French Indochina (Haiphong, Hanoi and Saigon).